 An activity making various patterns with 2 x 1 rectangular tiles.

-together?
+How many different ways can you find of fitting five hexagons together?
 How will you know you have found all the ways?

 Can you make the most extraordinary, the most amazing, the most unusual patterns/designs from these triangles which are made in a special way?

 How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them?
 Try with other numbers of cubes as well.

 This practical investigation invites you to make tessellating shapes in a similar way to the artist Escher.

 How many triangles can you make on the 3 by 3 pegboard?